MarWoes/wg-blimp/README.md

     <img height="150" src="https://uni-muenster.sciebo.de/s/HMY3W1CW6GAwm85/download">
 </p>

 `wg-blimp` (Whole Genome BisuLfIte sequencing Methylation analysis Pipeline) can be utilised to analyse WGBS data.
 It performs alignment, qc, methylation calling, DMR calling and DMR annotation using a multitude of tools.
+First time using `wg-blimp`?
+We recommend having a look at our [step-by-step guide](https://github.com/MarWoes/wg-blimp/wiki/Tutorial).

 ## Requirements
 To run `wg-blimp` you need a UNIX environment that contains a [Bioconda](http://bioconda.github.io/) setup.